pitchmuc/adobe-analytics-api-2.0/docs/main.md

   * limit : number of segments retrieved by request. default 500: Limited to 1000 by the Analytics API.
   * full : Boolean : Doesn't shrink the number of columns if set to true

+* getDateRange
+  Get a specific Data Range based on the ID
+  Arguments:
+  * dateRangeID : REQUIRED : the date range ID to be retrieved.

 * getCalculatedMetrics : Return the calculated metrics of your login company (dataframe by default).
   Arguments:
   * name : OPTIONAL : Filter to only include calculated metrics that contains the name (str)